JoschanUK/leavetracker/README.md

     - System expecting a date but user entered an integer or a string.
 8. Able to compare the dates in the google sheet against the user input. ie.
     - To check if user has already taken a leave on that date.
+9. Only allow access when user enters the correct user name and password.
+10. When user entered the job grade, the programme will conver the str entered by user into uppercase.

 # Testing